Marvel Cinematic Universe Movies Ranked: Worst to Best

 2) The Avengers

-Back in 2002 when Sam Rami’s Spider-Man was released who would have thought 10 years later there could be an idea to put together multiple different franchises into one single fleshed out, action packed movie.
-You can thank Joss Whedon and Kevin Feige for making this a reality, and changed the playing field for the future of movies making.
+Back in 2002 when Sam Rami’s ‘Spider-Man’ was released, who would have thought that 10 years later there could be an idea to put together multiple different franchises into one single fleshed-out, action-packed movie?
+You can thank Joss Whedon and Kevin Feige for making this a reality and changing the playing field for the future of movie-making.

 1) Avengers: Infinity War

-Taking Infinity War and Endgame and combing them results in the one the best comic book movies of all time.
+To conclude this list, I must mention that combining 'Avengers: Infinity War' and 'Avengers: Endgame' results in one of the best comic book movies of all time.